Conference delegates

 Education Developer

-Liã has a background in molecular virology and global health, with significant experience in laboratory capacity development in low-and-middle-income countries (LMICs).
-In December 2021 she joined Wellcome Connecting Science as an Education Developer working on the COG-Train project.
-She will develop Massive Open Online Courses (MOOCs) aiming to improve SARS-CoV-2 surveillance capacity in Latin America, Africa and Asia.
+Liã has a background in molecular virology and global health, with significant experience in laboratory capacity development in LMICs.
+In December 2021 she joined the team as an Education Developer working on the COG-Train project.
+She has developed Massive Open Online Courses (MOOCs) aiming to improve SARS-CoV-2 surveillance capacity in Latin America, Africa and Asia.
 Liã holds a PhD in Tropical Medicine from the University of São Paulo, Brazil.